-- 6.1 If Supplier fails to comply with the Contract as a result of a Buyer Cause: - (a) the Buyer cannot terminate the Contract under clause 11; - (b) the Supplier is entitled to reasonable and proven additional expenses and to relief from liability under this Contract; - (c) the Supplier is entitled to additional time needed to deliver the Deliverables; - (d) the Supplier cannot suspend the ongoing supply of Deliverables. - 6.2 Clause 6.1 only applies if the Supplier: - (a) gives notice to the Buyer within 10 Working Days of becoming aware; - (b) demonstrates that the failure only happened because of the Buyer Cause; - (c) mitigated the impact of the Buyer Cause.
+- 6.1 If Supplier fails to comply with the Contract as a result of a Buyer Cause: - (a) the Buyer cannot terminate the Contract under clause 11; - (b) the Supplier is entitled to reasonable and proven additional expenses and to relief from liability under this Contract; - (c) the Supplier is entitled to additional time needed to deliver the Deliverables; - (d) the Supplier cannot suspend the ongoing supply of Deliverables.

+- 6.2 Clause 6.1 only applies if the Supplier: - (a) gives notice to the Buyer within 10 Working Days of becoming aware of Buyer Cause; - (b) demonstrates that the failure happened because of the Buyer Cause: - (c) mitigated, to the extent reasonably possible, the impact of the Buyer Cause.